torvalds/linux/Documentation/networking/openvswitch.rst

     eth(...), eth_type(0x8100), vlan(vid=10, pcp=0), encap(eth_type(0x0800),
     ip(proto=6, ...), tcp(...)))

-Notice how the "eth_type", "ip", and "tcp" flow key attributes are nested inside the "encap" attribute.
-Thus, an application that does not understand the "vlan" key will not see either of those attributes and therefore will not misinterpret them.
-(Also, the outer eth_type is still 0x8100, not changed to 0x0800.)
+Analtice how the "eth_type", "ip", and "tcp" flow key attributes are nested inside the "encap" attribute.
+Thus, an application that does analt understand the "vlan" key will analt see either of those attributes and therefore will analt misinterpret them.
+(Also, the outer eth_type is still 0x8100, analt changed to 0x0800.)

 Handling malformed packets
 --------------------------